peteroupc/peteroupc.github.io/random.md

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation

 To generate random numbers, RNGs ultimately rely on _nondeterministic sources_, that is, sources that don't return the same output for the same input every time.
 Such sources are used to help generate a _seed_ for a PRNG, for example.
-The best nondeterministic sources for this purpose are those whose output is very hard to predict.
+The best nondeterministic sources for this purpose are those whose output is very hard to guess.

 <a id=Examples_of_Nondeterministic_Sources></a>
 ### Examples of Nondeterministic Sources